 So how can your business take back control of privileged access and avoid becoming the next Target?
 Today’s IT infrastructures are larger and more complex than ever, and the corporate IT system may include a mixture of on-premises and public-cloud platforms.
 To identify and manage privileged accounts effectively without sending cost and complexity spiralling out of control, an automated approach is critical.

 For more than three decades, Northdoor has helped businesses of all sizes to protect their IT systems from cyber attack.
-Northdoor specialises in deployments of IBM Security Secret Server—a Privileged Access Management (PAM) solution that makes it easy to identify and secure all service, application, administrator, and root accounts across the enterprise.
+Northdoor specialises in deployments of IBM Security Verify Privilege Vault (formerly IBM Security Secret Server) – a Privileged Access Management (PAM) solution that makes it easy to identify and secure all service, application, administrator, and root accounts across the enterprise.

-Available on-premises or in the cloud, IBM Security Secret Server uses continuous discovery to surface immediate, actionable insights into potential PAM risks across the entire IT landscape, including public, private and hybrid-cloud systems.
-Expert consultants from Northdoor can help you deploy IBM Security Secret Server within as little as three days, giving you the peace of mind that your business is well-protected against privilege escalation attacks—even during periods of business disruption.
+Available on-premises or in the cloud, IBM Security Verify Privilege Vault (formerly IBM Security Secret Server) uses continuous discovery to surface immediate, actionable insights into potential PAM risks across the entire IT landscape, including public, private and hybrid-cloud systems.
+Expert consultants from Northdoor can help you deploy IBM Security Verify Privilege Vault within as little as three days, giving you the peace of mind that your business is well-protected against privilege escalation attacks—even during periods of business disruption.